otakup0pe/ansible-dupwrap/README.md

 This script is the interface around `duplicity`.
 It is also what gets called by `cron`, if using that.
 All mac/usb interactions will ask for a password.

-* `init` only available on osx, will ensure the encrypted volume exists
-* `purge` only available on osx, will remove the encrypted volume
 * `backup` will kick off a backup
 * `list` lists everything in the most recent backup
 * `restore_file` will restore a specific file to the given location